-Family counselling offices offer free help and guidance to couples and families experiencing difficulties, conflicts or crises.
-The family counselling office works with anger and violence issues, for example.
+Family welfare offices offer free help and guidance to couples and families experiencing difficulties, conflicts or crises.
+The family welfare offices can provide help with anger and violence issues.
 Some offices offer individual services to persons subjected to violence and/or perpetrators of violence.

-You can get in touch with your closest Family counselling office to make an appointment or receive information about how the Family counselling office can help you.
-During busy periods, families with children will be prioritised.
+You can get in touch with your closest family welfare office to make an appointment or receive information about how they can help you.

-The services offered at family counselling offices vary and could include
+The services offered at family welfare offices vary and may include

 - anger management courses and anger management guidance for parents

-Staff at family counselling offices include psychologists, educationalists and social workers specialising in family therapy.
-The staff have a duty of confidentiality and are therefore not allowed to share any information about you with others without your consent, or if there is a risk to life and health.
-If the family counselling office is not able to offer the help you need, you may be referred to another agency.
-Family counselling offices can offer an interpreter when necessary.
+Staff at family welfare offices include psychologists, as well as educationalists and social workers specialising in family therapy.
+The staff have a duty of confidentiality and are therefore prevented from sharing any information about you with others without your prior consent, unless there is an immediate risk of someone being harmed.
+If the family welfare office is not able to offer the help you need, you can be referred to another agency.
+Family welfare offices can provide an interpreter when necessary.

-Most Family counselling offices are government-run and are part of the Norwegian Directorate for Children, Youth and Family Affairs (Bufetat).
-Other Family counselling offices are owned by ecclesiastical trusts and have operating agreements with Bufetat.
+Most family welfare offices are state-run and are part of the Regional Offices for Children, Youth and Family Affairs (Bufetat).
+Other family welfare offices are owned by church trusts and have operating agreements with Bufetat.
 Services are provided regardless of the users’ faith and religion.